Voice Dictation for Linux, Finally Done Right

 Clean removal in one command

-Vocalinux supports multiple speech recognition engines.
-Pick the one that suits your needs.
+Vocalinux supports local and remote speech recognition engines.
+Pick the one that suits your hardware, privacy boundary, and latency needs.

 Whisper (OpenAI)